markeel/godot-vizpath/addons/vizpath/README.md

 To install it from the Godot Asset Library, select: TBD

-There are 3 main directories
+There are 3 main directories:
 - addons/vizpath
 - examples/vizpath
 - source/vizpath

-When loading as an asset in another project (as opposed to working on this asset) the following files should NOT be imported, they will likely conflict with your project
+When loading as an asset in another project (as opposed to working on this asset) the following files should NOT be imported, they will likely conflict with your project:
 - README.md
 - LICENSE
 - icon.svg